Blog by Amanda Harvey-Sanchez Over the past couple of months, communities across Canada have been coming out to the federal...

 Here are the campaigns being led by the same organizations that made the People’s Climate Plan a success.
 Visit their websites to learn about their campaigns:

 350.org is part of a global climate justice movement that seeks to keep fossil fuels in the ground by growing a people-powered movement.
 In Canada, its work focuses on national campaigns to freeze tar sands expansion, support opposition to pipelines like Energy East and Kinder Morgan, and work in solidarity with the struggle for Indigenous rights.
-This fall, you can get involved in the fight against the Kinder Morgan pipeline by participating in or supporting the Climate 101 youth action in Ottawa on October 24th.
+You can get involved in the fight against the Kinder Morgan.

 Leadnow is a people-powered advocacy organization that brings people together to work on major issues of our times.
 Leadnow is currently running three major campaigns that will have a big impact in Canada’s climate policy.
-This fall you can join the campaign to stop the Kinder Morgan TransMountain pipeline, the campaign to stop the TPP, and the campaign to reform Canada’s first-past-the-post electoral system.
+You can join the campaign to stop the Kinder Morgan TransMountain pipeline, the campaign to stop the TPP, and the campaign to reform Canada’s first-past-the-post electoral system.

 The Council of Canadians is a leading social organization and mobilized a network of 60 chapters across the country.
 Through campaigns that advocate for clean water, fair trade, green energy, public health care, and a vibrant democracy, they educate and empower people to hold our governments and corporations accountable.
-This fall, you can get involved in climate and energy campaigns like the one on energy Energy East.
+You can get involved in climate and energy campaigns like the one on energy Energy East.

 Many other groups helped make People’s Climate Plan a succes.
 Click to see the full list and get information about their campaigns.